Henryk Szumski: Military career

 From 1996 to 1997 he worked at National Security Bureau where he was i.a. responsible for conceptual works on new model of Poland’s Armed Forces.

 On 10 march 1997 he was appointed by Polish President Aleksander Kwaśniewski as Chief of the General Staff of the Polish Armed Forces.
 He held this position till 28 September 2000.

 In 2000 he left the army and became a member of National Security Council.

 Death

-He died tragically on 30 January 2012 after being attacked with a knife by his own son.
+He died on 30 January 2012 after being attacked with a knife by his own son.

 On 9 February 2012 Henryk Szumski was buried with military honours at the Powązki Military Cemetery in Warsaw.